Victorian Turkish baths: The Olympic and Titanic

 The midsummer issue of The Shipbuilder was a special number devoted to the two sister ships.
-The journal’s description of the Turkish baths and their adjoining swimming pools applied, in all but the smallest detail, to both ships, though most of the images which survive are actually of the Olympic.
-Although the actual layout of the various rooms differed, each Turkish bath comprised a cooling-room, temperate and hot rooms, and two shampooing rooms with slabs and circular needle douches.
+The journal's description of the Turkish baths and their adjoining swimming pools applied, in all but the smallest detail, to both ships, though most of the images which survive are actually of the Olympic.
+Although the layout of the various rooms differed, each Turkish bath comprised a cooling-room, temperate and hot rooms, and two shampooing rooms with slabs and circular needle douches.
 There was no plunge pool such as the one on the Adriatic because of the adjacent swimming pool but, complementing the Turkish baths, each had a steam room and an electric bath.
 (Note: Unlike the electric baths on the Adriatic, this one (sometimes called a lamp bath) was an early type of sunbed in which the bather was warmed by the heat of the surrounding electric lamps.
 On the Olympic and Titanic, the bather would lie on the bed with the lid shut so that the whole body was enclosed apart from the head.
 Additional side lamps were then fitted before they were all switched on for a pre-determined time.)

 By all published accounts, confirmed by the images of the Titanic brought up by James Cameron's 2012 dive to the wreck on the ocean bed, the cooling-room was one of the most extraordinary rooms in the ship.